Communist Party of Austria

-It is part of the New European Left Forum (NELF) and the Party of the European Left.
+It is part of the Party of the European Left.

 History

 Background and establishment

-The KPÖ was officially established on the 3 November 1918.
+The KPÖ was officially established on 3 November 1918.
 Due to the Allies' sea blockade during the First World War, there was a supply shortage in Austria, resulting in workers protests.
 Such actions included strikes such as the 1918 "Jännerstreik".
 In 1917, concurrent with the Russian October Revolution, the left wing of the workers' movement established the KPÖ.
 Ruth Fischer, Karl Steinhardt, Franz Koritschoner, and Lucien Laurat were among the co-founders.